marcinkuzminski/rhodecode/docs/api/api.rst

 get_repo
 --------

-Gets an existing repository.
-This command can be executed only using api_key belonging to user with admin rights
+Gets an existing repository by it's name or repository_id.
+This command can be executed only using api_key belonging to user with admin rights.

 INPUT::